-Exactly How Is Vitamin C Good for Diabetics?
-Vitamin C is exceptionally important for preventing and aiding diabetics and can lower your risk of diabetes by 62% in you have adequate levels of it!
+Vitamin C is extremely important for preventing diabetes and aiding diabetics.
+But just how is vitamin C good for diabetics?
+It can lower your risk of diabetes by 62% in you have adequate levels of it.
 There have been studies done that revealed that having an intake combination of vitamin C and insulin can help to prevent blood vessel damage that is diabetes induced.
 This is excellent news!

 This is what vitamin C can do to help: Your cells have memory which continue to allow damage occur even after your blood sugar is brought to a controlled level.
 But vitamin C aids in the restoration of the cells by erasing this “memory.”
 The result of this coming to a “dead end” is that it will prevent any complications of your kidneys, your heart, and your eyes.

 Studies were performed that revealed a connection between a higher risk of diabetes and low levels of vitamin C. This particular study was done with about 80,000 women, with a small 2% who had diabetes over a period of sixteen years.

 When the patients were taking a minimum of 400 mg of vitamin C, there were substantial declines in both coronary heart disease that was fatal and non fatal that showed up in each group of the women participating who had diabetes and also who did not have diabetes.